jayminwest/google-takeout-explorer/README.md

-# Google Takeout Explorer
+# Google Takeout Explorer API

-A privacy-focused application for analyzing and visualizing your Google Takeout data.
+A privacy-focused API for analyzing and processing your Google Takeout data.

 ## Overview

-Google Takeout Explorer is a Flask-based web application that helps you gain insights from your Google data exports.
-The application processes your Google Takeout ZIP files locally, ensuring your data never leaves your machine.
+Google Takeout Explorer API is a FastAPI-based service that helps you process and gain insights from your Google data exports.
+The API processes your Google Takeout ZIP files locally, ensuring your data never leaves your machine.

 ## Features

 - **Privacy-First**: All data processing happens locally on your machine
-- **Multiple Data Sources**: Analyze Gmail, Location History, and YouTube data
+- **Multiple Data Sources**: Process Gmail, Location History, YouTube and other Google Takeout data
+- **Data Conversion**: Convert Google Takeout data into more usable file formats
+- **Data Analysis Pipeline**: Extract insights and patterns from your data
-- **Interactive Visualizations**: Explore your data through Plotly visualizations
+- **RESTful API**: Access your processed data through a well-documented API
-- **Natural Language Queries**: Ask questions about your data in plain English
 - **Secure Processing**: Your data is never sent to external servers

 ## Installation